 Our ability to deliver consistently high-quality care, education and other services is directly related to our ability to attract, retain and motivate our highly skilled workforce.
-We have consistently been named as a top employer by third-party sources in the United States, the United Kingdom and the Netherlands, including being named as one of the "100 Best Places to Work in America" by Fortune Magazine 16 times.
+We have consistently been named as a top employer by third-party sources in the United States, the United Kingdom and the Netherlands, including being named as one of the "100 Best Places to Work in America" by Fortune Magazine 16 times, as well as a great place to work in the United Kingdom, Netherlands, and Scotland by the Great Place to Work Institute.
+We have also been named the #1 Best Place to Work by the Boston Globe multiple times, including most recently in 2016.

 We believe the education and experience of our center leaders and teachers exceed the industry average.
-In addition to recurring in-center training and partial tuition reimbursement for continuing education, we have developed a training program that establishes standards for our teachers as well as an inhouse online training academy, which allows our employees to earn nationally-recognized child development credentials.
+In addition to recurring in-center training and partial tuition reimbursement for continuing education, we have developed a training program that establishes standards for our teachers as well as an in-house online training academy, which allows our employees to earn nationally-recognized child development credentials.

-Capital Efficient Operating Model Provides Platform for Growth, with Attractive Economics
+Capital Efficient Operating Model Provides Platform for Growth with Attractive Economics

-We have achieved uninterrupted year-over-year revenue and adjusted EBITDA growth for each of the last 14 years despite broader macro-economic fluctuations.
+We have achieved uninterrupted year-over-year revenue and adjusted EBITDA growth for each of the last 15 years despite broader macro-economic fluctuations.
 With employer sponsors funding the majority of the capital required for new centers developed on their behalf, we have been able to grow our business with limited capital investment, which has contributed to strong cash flows from operations.